CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

 - text_block:
   - title: FY19 Expenditures Allocation
     body: >
-      The City estimates FY19 capital expenditures will total $335 million from all sources (see Figure 2).
+      The City estimates FY19 capital expenditures from all sources will total $335 million from all sources (see Figure 2).
 All projects in the capital plan are categorized as Upkeep, Upgrade, New/Major Renovation, Planning or Matching Funds.
-OBM tracks the overall distribution of these categories to maintain a balance between the upkeep of existing assets and the expansion or introduction of new ones.
+The City tracks the overall distribution of these categories to maintain a balance between the upkeep of existing assets and the expansion or introduction of new ones.
 - text_col_2: